 Here's the first version of the picture sleeve used for "Daydream Believer" in Japan that year.
 Totally '80s!
 A second version was later issued which featured The Monkees in their directors chairs below the photo of the girl with the mobile phone.

 Thanks a lot to Tony for submitting this video recommendation to the Live Almanac!

 "Star Collector" was a longtime feature in Monkee Business Fanzine.
 Monkees collector and author Ed Reilly would break down a wide range of memorabilia, including everything from toys, records, and much more.
 In this column, Ed examines memorabilia from 1969/1970, which included a sponsorship change from Kelloggs to Post, the rare Golden Hits album, Corgi Monkeemobiles, Kool-Aid/Nerf cross-promotions and more.

 Filming a Kool-Aid commercial was tough work in those days!
-This was one of the last photos taken of the trio and most likely Michael's final Monkees project during the group's original incarnation.
+This was one of the last photos taken of the Monkees trio and most likely Michael Nesmith's final Monkees project during the group's original incarnation.

 Dolenz, Jones, Boyce & Hart returns